Michelson canceling; comments, leave fans disappointed

 Michelson is as popular as they come, and this is a popular sentiment with these golf fans.

-As a part Champion Michelson of course gets an invite to Tonight’s Champions dinner maybe there his peers will press him on what’s going on At Augusta National Golf Club George Eskola WJBF news channel 6.
+As a part Champion Michelson of course gets an invite to Tonight’s Champions dinner maybe there his peers will press him on what’s going on At Augusta National.